 The general postures and activities you should decrease or avoid include:

-• Picking things up in front of you or on the side of you
+• Picking things up in poor form or on the side of you.

 7 Exercises To Avoid For Herniated Discs & Bulging Discs: